External storage

 - Create a project

-- Make sure to use the following settings:
+- Go to Credentials under APIs & services, click on Create credentials then click on Service account.
+Make sure to use the following settings:

 - Key type: JSON

-- Your browser will start to download the JSON key file.
-Store the file contents.
+- Your browser will start to download the JSON key file, the contents of the file is what you need to paste on Chevereto's Secret Key textarea

 The Local API allows to upload images to any filesystem path in the server.